Dynamics Modelling and Computation

 - developing models using differential equations

-- classical mechanics, and particularly in fluid dynamics
+- classical mechanics, particularly in fluid dynamics

 - applying and developing solution methods, ranging from analytical (e.g., based on asymptotic theories) to numerical (e.g., computational fluid dynamics)